ArviFoxy/jxap/README.md

 This is a flanger plugin: it combines the signal with a delayed version of itself.
 The delay oscillates in time.

-This filter needs to remember the last input and output sample - stateful variables are marked by `jxap.State` (which is a type of `nnx.Varaible`).
+This filter needs to remember the last input and output sample - stateful variables are marked by `jxap.State` (which is a type of `nnx.Variable`).

 At the end there is a main function that exports the packaged plugin.
 Under the hood the stateful updates are transformed into a pure functional form before being exported.